nicksergeant/billmonster/README.md

 `aessuccess.org` and a username of `nick` and begins the login process.

 AES requires security questions if you're logging in on a computer that isn't recognized.
 The Bill Monster has built-in support for these.
-When you're running the script, you'll see the security questions come on screen, and you'll need to add those to your keychain.
+When you're running the script for the first time, you'll see the security questions come on screen, and you'll need to add those to your keychain to avoid holding up the script in subsequent runs.
 A sample keychain entry for an AES security question:

     Name: aessuccess.org
     Kind: application password